simbathesailor/use-what-changed/README.md

 # use-what-changed

-<h2  align="center">A simple hook to debug major Reactjs hooks and custom hooks.</h2>
+<h2  align="center">A tool and utility to debug major React hooks and custom hooks.</h2>

 <p  align="center">